Vyral/chris-remmes/_posts/2018-10-30-welcome-to-my-video-blog.md

 youtube_code:
 excerpt: >-
-  My monthly messages will provide you with market updates, tips, and other educational info from our market.
+  My monthly messages will provide you with market updates, tips, and other educational info having to do with our market.
 enclosure:
 pullquote:
 enclosure_type: